First published in WritersWeekly.com. October 24, 2012. Updated September 24, 2018.

 Know what type of editor you need, or at least accept input from the professional editors who provide you with samples.
 You’re going to get a lower price quote from a proofreader, but that won’t solve your big-picture issues such as voice, point of view, and dramatic tension.
 If your story/presentation needs serious revision, it’s vital to start with a structural/developmental editor.
 A proofreader who works on bad material will return to you the same bad material—spelled and punctuated correctly and minus the grammatical errors—but that won’t pass muster with an acquisitions editor, and if you self-publish, your reviews will focus on the unimpressive content.
 A developmental editor may suggest using a proofreader for a final review.
 Again, these are often separate skill sets.

-Increase your chance of finding a great editor for your book
+Increase your chance of finding the best book editor for your manuscript

 You may be justifiably concerned about judging the results of the sample edits.
 You may not know what changes are right or wrong—which is why you’re hiring an editor.
 A wrong choice may mean a waste of hundreds or thousands of dollars.
 You stand a much better chance of connecting with a “good” editor and having a positive experience if you go to a reputable editing service that contracts with only vetted editors and proofreaders who have passed screening exams.
 If you’re considering an individual editor with his or her own site, look up the edited titles on Amazon or Goodreads.
 The book reviews may disclose issues the editor missed.